aleshaleksey/fansys23/08-spell-list.md

 - The target, if it fails the initial save, does not get another chance to save.
 - If the target is not at full HP/SP/MP/SP dice/MP dice, subtract the missing amount from the maximum value of the new form.
 If the starting total for HP/SP/MP/SP dice/MP dice is below 1, it is set to 1 instead.

-**Upcast**: For every extra MP dice spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.
+**Upcast**: For every extra MP die above 4 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.

 **Global**: The spell lasts for a week.
 For every 4MP the spell lasts an extra week and the maximum level of the resulting animal/plant increases by 1.
 It cannot be cancelled voluntarily.